outdreamer/build-a-cure-1/docs/reference/bio_system_analysis.md

 			- which viruses use glycoproteins or other virus components for energy sources? what host processes could be changed to require viral glycoproteins/components? can endocytosis be induced so glycoproteins are processed in cell organelles

-			- can light/heat/salt/alcohol be produced locally by cellular reactions to kill viruses in waves throughout the system
+			- can light/electricity/force/heat/salt/alcohol be produced locally by cellular reactions to kill viruses in waves throughout the system

 			- can a virus that attacks other viruses be engineered to convert other viruses into those the immune system can fight or create a change supply that the host needs (another change supply like stem cells or other resources, or change demand like building new cells)

 			- a calculation virus would be an interpreter of other viral DNA to determine which stressor handlers the host needs to supply to fight the viruses they have & manipulate their gut bacteria to communicate that information to their brain

+			- rather than immune cells which tag different cells, there could be feedback loops installed in the process so that a set of useful functions is tested for in foreign cells and if none are found, then its tagged for attack

+			- rather than attacking viruses, can you make host cells more competitive/stronger (more aggressive in using foreign cells for energy, more robust DNA editing, more restricted access to cell functions/organelles, make plasmids less accessible to be hijacked so viruses cant adapt using other DNA, make more resources generatable rather than requiring input & the associated openings, strengthening system maintenance so fewer cell transactions/divisions are required)

+				or use viruses for host functionality (use viruses to store things that require protection like DNA copies or stored energy formats, since theyre not always permeable)

 		- medicine: